CareFirst Rolls Out New Mobile Unit for Open Enrollment

 Mobile unit scheduled to make nearly 20 stops in the Baltimore-Washington area

-September 18, 2013 - Baltimore - CareFirst BlueCross BlueShield (CareFirst) is taking the open enrollment season on the road with a new mobile unit geared to educate people about the Affordable Care Act (ACA) and inform them of new coverage options the region’s largest health insurer will offer in 2014.
+Baltimore, MD (September 18, 2013) - CareFirst BlueCross BlueShield (CareFirst) is taking the open enrollment season on the road with a new mobile unit geared to educate people about the Affordable Care Act (ACA) and inform them of new coverage options the region’s largest health insurer will offer in 2014.

 The mobile unit is a 30-foot-long trailer scheduled to travel to nearly 20 sporting events, concerts, marathons and charitable walks in the Baltimore-Washington area during the next four months.
 The unit will give CareFirst members and prospective customers the opportunity to speak face-to-face with company representatives about the ACA-compliant health plans best suited for them and their family members.